5th Floor, Brigade Towers,

 Report scope can be customized per your requirements.
 Click here.

 Countries in the Middle East, like Iran, Libya, Syria, and Iraq, are experiencing continuous terrorist activities.
-Additionally, Saudi Arabia’s neighboring countries are facing many geopolitical conflicts.
+The country is one of the leading nations which collaborates with its allies to combat terrorism in the past years.
+With the increasing investments into the counter-terrorism activities are anticipated to propel the procurements of arms and ammunition in the coming future.
+Additionally, Saudi Arabia’s neighbouring countries are facing many geopolitical conflicts.
 The country is actively participating in the conflicts of Yemen.
 Moreover, Saudi has conflicts with Iran and Qatar.
 The aforementioned factors have led to the country spending huge amounts on its defense.
 Although the defense spending reduced in the recent past, the country was still among the top defense spenders, globally.
-This can be attributed to the country's ambitions to make its military stronger, and be the region's defense powerhouse.
+This can be attributed to the country's ambitions to make it's military stronger and be the region's defense powerhouse.

 To understand key trends, Download Sample Report